USS Rigel (AD-13)

 USS Rigel (AD-13/ARb-1/AR-11) was an Altair class destroyer tender named for Rigel, the brightest star in the constellation Orion.

 Originally built in 1918 as SS Edgecombe by the Skinner and Eddy Corporation of Seattle, Washington for the United States Shipping Board, she was transferred to the United States Navy by Executive Order on 29 October 1921, delivered 16 November 1921, converted to a destroyer tender, and commissioned as USS Rigel on 24 February 1922.

 Service history

 1922–1941

 Following an extensive fitting out period and shakedown, Rigel was homeported at San Diego.
-During the interwar period she remained in southern California.
-During 1941, she was briefly re-designayed as ARb-1, (a base repair ship).
+During the interwar period she remained in southern California, usually serving as a stationary receiving and headquarters ship for Destroyer Base San Diego.
+During 1941, she was briefly redesignated as ARb-1, (a base repair ship).

 1941–1942

 Redesignated a repair ship, AR-11, on 10 April 1941, she underwent overhaul at Bremerton, Washington then sailed to Hawaii for more extensive repairs and alterations.
 By mid-July, she was at Pearl Harbor and was still in the yard on 7 December 1941.
 She was without her authorized armament and superstructure and was slightly damaged during the Japanese attack.
 Her crew, unable to fire, immediately turned their skills to rescue and salvage operations.
 Conversion work on Rigel was completed on 7 April 1942.

 On 20 April, with four 3-inch guns mounted, she got underway for the South Pacific.
 Steaming first to Fanning Island, she disembarked U.S. Army units and material and embarked personnel of New Zealand's Pacific Island Force and civilian evacuees.
 On the 28th, she continued westward and on 16 May arrived at Auckland to add her equipment and personnel to the repair and construction facilities offered by that port.
 Between then and November she converted merchant ships and tugboats to Navy use, repaired other merchantmen, installed and repaired guns on merchant ships; trained armed guard crews, served as flagship for Vice Admiral Robert L. Ghormley, and as store ship and receiving ship; provided printing facilities; assisted in the construction of shore facilities; and added ten 20 mm guns to her own armament, in addition to her assigned duties of repairing Allied warships and auxiliaries.

 In November, she was again called on to substitute as a transport.
 On the 8th, she embarked Army units and on the 9th, she sailed for New Caledonia.
 Arriving at Nouméa on 14 November, she shifted to Espiritu Santo two days later and contributed her skills to the Guadalcanal campaign.